Dear readers of ADxS.org, please forgive the disruption.

 • Mifepristone (RU-486)5354

-• Nutritional deficiencies and other IGF1 deficiencies may inhibit cortisol production
+• Nutritional deficiency and other IGF1 deficiencies can inhibit cortisol production

-Cortisol crosses the blood-brain barrier (unlike epinephrine and norepinephrine), allowing it to act as a hormone in the body and as a neurotransmitter in the brain.
+Cortisol crosses the blood-brain barrier (unlike adrenaline and noradrenaline) and can therefore act as a hormone in the body and as a neurotransmitter in the brain.

 • Behavior55